troeske/holyspirits/README.md

 https://jigsaw.w3.org/css-validator/validator

 https://jshint.com/

+flake8 and Black Formatter Visual Studio Code extension to help with PEP8 formatting of python code.

 I used https://tabletomarkdown.com/convert-spreadsheet-to-markdown/ to convert my Google Sheets manual testing matrix into a to table for this readme.